 Vulnerability assessor

-There are two types of skills that help with job performance: technical skills and workplace skills.
+Two types of skills that help with your ethical hacker job performance are technical skills and workplace skills.
 Technical skills are learned through training or education, while workplace skills are those that involve your personality or work ethic.
 To become a white hat, plan to develop a unique combination of technical and workplace skills, including:

 Computer programming skills